Andreashej/IceRanking/README.md

 A script that takes the `.ipa` file from Appcenter, uploads it to Akamai CDN and then creates a new app in Airwatch.

+#### Info
+The script takes the .ipa file from Appcenter of the latest successful build that is placed under master branch.
+Therefore, it is important your build is placed under master branch, so API can find it.

 #### Usage

 If there is at least one previous version of the app, it retires that version and